 Today, there are many more people into crypto than there were five years ago.
 In the US alone, an estimated 10 million people own Bitcoin.
 Though the space is growing rapidly, most merchants are yet to adopt this new technology and it remains difficult to find some that accept crypto as a payment method.
 That’s where the crypto debit card becomes a great option.

 A crypto debit card is exactly like your regular payment card, except that you have the option to load it with crypto instead of fiat.
-In other words, once loaded with crypto, the card can be used in the same manner as you would with your debit or credit card.
+More specifically, you can hold crypto inside the wallet and the card provider automatically converts your crypto into fiat whenever you want to make a purchase.
+This happens either automatically or in some cases you have to make the conversion manually inside the wallet app.
+In other words, a crypto debit card can be used in the same manner as you would use any regular debit or credit card.
 For example, you can buy groceries, pay for petrol or book a holiday.
 Though you are spending your cryptos, the merchants are receiving payments in fiat.

-On the other hand, a crypto card lets you spend your crypto on the go.
+On the other hand, a crypto card lets you go completely bankless.
+You can have all your funds in crypto and stablecoins and spend them on the go with your crypto debit card whenever you need to.
 It makes the experience seamless by taking care of the crypto to fiat conversion for you.
-Of course, this convenience comes at a cost as most cards charge a small fee for each transaction.
+Of course, this convenience comes at a cost as most crypto cards charge a small fee for each transaction.
 You also lose self-custody as you need to keep your funds on the card’s wallet app.
 However, depending on what your current needs are, a crypto card might be the best way to spend your crypto conveniently and cheaply.

 Note: we advice self-custody for the majority of your crypto funds!